 We have 6kW of solar panels which is large for a domestic system, but the house doesn’t have a gas supply and therefore is electrically heated by a 9kW air source heat pump.
 We also have an electric car which we mainly charge using surplus solar in the summer and on cheap rate in the winter, and the odd top-up from Chorley’s public chargers.

 A Tesla Powerwall 2 gives us 13.5kWh of storage capacity for any surplus electricity from our solar panels, and also charges on cheap rate electricity in the winter when solar yields aren’t as good.
-The Powerwall 2 was installed on 15 May 2019, replacing a Powerwall 1 which we had been using for around 3 years and is now saving my brother money on his electricity bills.
+The Powerwall 2 was installed on 15 May 2019, replacing a Powerwall 1 which we had been using for around 3 years and which is now saving my brother money on his electricity bills.

 Finally, we have an Eddi immersion heater controller that uses surplus electricity to heat our water once the Powerwall 2 is fully charged.